YunseobHwang/CapsuleEndo_v1-tensorflow/README.md

 # CapsuleEndo_v1-tensorflow

+CNN-based classification and XAI-based localization

+Automate lesion localization using Grad-CAM as XAI, which is also known as weakly-supervised object localization

 Hwang, Yunseob, et al. "Improved classification and localization approach to small bowel capsule endoscopy using convolutional neural network."
 Digestive Endoscopy (2020).

 ## Small Bowel Capsule Endocsopy Images by Small Bowel Lesions